Pulkovo Airport launches first Hosted Stopover Programme in Russia

 For passengers, it means connections are no different to flights interlined by a carrier or alliance.
 Their bags are transported through the airport as normal and there is no need for them to exit through security and check in again.

-Airports receive assistance from Kiwi.com to minimise connection times and increase transfer passengers traffic by means of stopover stimulation activities.
+Airports receive assistance from Kiwi.com to minimize connection times and increase transfer passengers traffic by means of stopover stimulation activities.
 They also gain the opportunity to use Kiwi.com’s white label and widget solutions and access ground transportation providers to enlarge their catchment area.

 This means that if a connection is missed because of schedule changes, delays or a cancelled flight, Kiwi.com will make sure the passenger arrives at their final destination or offer a refund.

-“We are excited to launch the Hosted Stopover Programme at Pulkovo, partnering with Kiwi.com, a global leader in online booking services,” said Vladimir Yakushev, Chief Executive Officer of Pulkovo International Airport’s operator Northern Capital Gateway LLC.
+“We are excited to launch the Hosted Stopover Program at Pulkovo, partnering with Kiwi.com, a global leader in online booking services,” said Vladimir Yakushev, Chief Executive Officer of Pulkovo International Airport’s operator Northern Capital Gateway LLC.

 “Combining St Petersburg Airport’s excellent transfer infrastructure and its perfect location between Europe and Asia with Kiwi.com’s unique expertise, we strive to develop a revolutionary product for Russia’s market.”